MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OnUnhandledKeyboardAcceleratorAsync

-Raised when processing a keyboard accelerator and it is determined that browser does not, or should not based on rgHostPriorityAccels, handle that accelerator.
+Raised when processing a keyboard accelerator and it is determined that browser does not, or should not based on `rgHostPriorityAccels`, handle that accelerator.

 > public HRESULT [OnUnhandledKeyboardAcceleratorAsync](#onunhandledkeyboardacceleratorasync)(LPMSG pMsg, BOOL isShiftDown, BOOL isCtrlDown, BOOL isAltDown)

-In this version the event is raised asynchronously and keyboard state may have changed since it was processed so the state of the modifier keys is provided.
+In this version of the method, the event is raised asynchronously and keyboard state may have changed since it was processed, so the state of the modifier keys is provided.

 #### Parameters

 * `pMsg` The win32 message for the unhandled keyboard accelerator.

-* `isShiftDown` Indicates whether the shift key was pressed.
+* `isShiftDown` Indicates whether the **Shift** key was pressed.

-* `isCtrlDown` Indicates whether the ctrl key was pressed.
+* `isCtrlDown` Indicates whether the **Ctrl** key was pressed.

-* `isAltDown` Indicates whether the alt key was pressed.
+* `isAltDown` Indicates whether the **Alt** key was pressed.

 #### OnVisibleComplete